 - disclose all relevant and required information

 - cooperate in the collection of personal documentation and corroborating evidence

 - answer questions fully and honestly

 - provide accurate information and personal documentation.

-Only Australian citizens with a checkable background are eligible for an Australian Government security clearance.
+Only Australian citizens with a verifiable background are eligible for an Australian Government security clearance.
 You will be asked to provide evidence of Australian citizenship.
-Periods of greater than 12 months (cumulative) spent outside of Australia is to be verified from independent and reliable sources.
-For an individual to be eligible for an Australian Government security clearance, background checks should generally be able to be undertaken in Australia—it is expected that eligible applicants will have strong, established ties to Australia.
+Periods of greater than 12 months (cumulative) spent outside Australia must be verified from independent and reliable sources.
+Background checks should generally be able to be undertaken in Australia—it is expected that eligible applicants will have strong, established ties to Australia.

-In addition to meeting eligibility requirements, candidates must also be assessed as suitable to obtain and maintain a Positive Vetting (PV) security clearance.
-Any doubts about the suitability for access to security classified resources are to be resolved in favour of the National Interest.
+Candidates must also be assessed as suitable to obtain and maintain a Positive Vetting (PV) security clearance.
+Any doubts about the suitability for access to security classified resources will be resolved in favour of the national interest.

 - other checks as required.

-A person is considered suitable to hold a security clearance at any level, only after it is established to the appropriate degree of satisfaction, that a person possesses and demonstrates an appropriate level of integrity and is not unduly vulnerable to influence or coercion.
-In a security context, integrity is defined as a range of charter traits a person should possess and demonstrate in order for the Government to have confidence in an individual’s ability to protect security classified resources.
-These charter traits are:
+To be considered suitable to hold a security clearance, at any level, it must be established that you possess and demonstrate an appropriate level of integrity and are not vulnerable to influence or coercion.
+In a security context, integrity is defined as possession and demonstration of a range of character traits that inspire confidence in your ability to protect security classified resources.
+These character traits are:

 Our staff are subject to a strict no drugs policy to reflect the impact of substance abuse and misuse on behaviour, judgement, physical and mental health.
 The policy prohibits the use of illegal drugs and the misuse of prescription or other medications.
 You should adhere to our policy from the date you submit your application.